 Don’t get us wrong; the team at ETFdb includes some of the biggest ETF fans in the world.
 The tremendous growth of the industry in the late 2000s and the early 2010s is a testament to the advantages inherent in the exchange-traded structure, ranging from lower costs to excellent transparency to intraday liquidity and improved tax efficiencies.
 In many cases, the exchange-traded structure is simply a better mousetrap; it represents the optimal vehicle for accessing a wide variety of asset classes.
 But there are some cases where it might make sense to employ another strategy: ETFs are not always the most appropriate tool in the toolbox.

 Though ETFs are generally cheaper than their mutual fund counterparts, that isn’t always the case; some Vanguard mutual funds, for example, offer a total cost proposition–including management fees, transaction fees, and bid-ask spread considerations–that ETFs can’t top.

 Moreover, there may be some asset classes where investors are more comfortable with the expertise of an experienced management team, as opposed to subscribing to an indexing strategy that simply seeks to replicate a rules-based benchmark.
 Emerging market debt, for example, is one corner of the market where knowledge on liquidity issues and the nuances of individual issues can come in handy, potentially allowing an active manager the opportunity to add value.

-The ETP universe now stands at more than 1,300 products–and is expanding rapidly.
+As of 2014, the ETP universe now stands at more than 1,600 products–and is expanding rapidly.
 With a growing number of increasingly complex tools available to more and more investors, keeping track of all the choices and identifying the best product for your investment objectives is no easy task.
 But there are a number of free analytical resources out there designed specifically for financial advisors who use exchange-traded funds.
 Among the free tools available at ETFdb.com are: